ksu-cs-textbooks/extras/content/02-full-stack/04-docker.md

 * `docker run` will start a container to run a command.
 The container is removed when the command is finished.
 * `--rm` will remove the container when it is finished
 * `-it` will provide an interactive terminal
+* `--user=1000:1000` will set the user and group IDs to 1000, respectively - match these to the output you received above.
 * ``-v `pwd`/:/app</code>`` will create a volume mount between the current directory and the `/app` directory in the container.
   * Backticks around a command in the terminal will use the result of that command in the outer command.
 You could instead enter the full path to the current directory as part of the command, as in `-v /home/user/projects/fullstack:/app/code`.
   * See [Docker Volumes](https://docs.docker.com/storage/volumes/) for more details.